by Collyn Rivers – Updated 2020

 Sometimes we’d borrow a boat to sail on the harbour.

-From Mombasa, we headed north, driving through what a decade or two later were to become game reserves.
-We stay for a week or two with Anthony’s father.
-He was a retired RAF group captain, living on the slopes of Mt Kenya, complete with peacocks on the lawns.
-His (also ex RAF) companion had a Cessna in a hanger used for supply trips into Nairobi.
-He was sadly killed six months later – whilst rescuing people fleeing Sudan.
+We often watched and listened to the dhows drifting in after their long voyages from the East: their slow-beating drums marking the successful completion of the passage.
+From Mombasa, we headed north, through what were a decade or two later to become game reserves, to stay for a week or two with Anthony’s father.
+He was a retired RAF group captain who lived on the slopes of Mt Kenya – complete with peacocks on the lawns.
+His (also ex RAF) companion had a Cessna in a hanger used for supply trips into Nairobi for supplies (but was sadly killed six months later whilst rescuing people fleeing from the Sudan).

 Here, elephants gather to enjoy an evening drink.